 Plan to arrive more than 10 minutes early

 Allow time to have trouble finding parking.
 For a place with confusing elevators.
 For a problem with the transit system.
 You don't want to make your guest wait so plan to be early.

 Change shoes when you are a block away

 If this is a big meeting, you want to make a good impression.
 Changing into your shoes in front of the person you are meeting is not the best first impression.
 Change ahead of going into the building.

 Order for both of you when you arrive early

 You'll notice in the confirming email, I ask for their drink order.
 Since I arrive 10 minutes early, I can order their coffee (or tea).
 That means that when the person I am meeting with arrives, we don't waste 5 minutes standing in line waiting for a coffee.
 Your meeting time is short, you want to make the most of it.

 Have a thank you note already addressed in your bag.
 That way you can be sure to get out your thank you quickly because you are ready to go.

 Did you plan perfectly and yet you still end up late?
 Or forgot your wallet?
 Or didn't bring a pen?
 We're all human.
 If you make a mistake, apologize sincerely but don't dwell on the mistake.
 Regain your focus and move forward with your meeting.

-Ann Rosenfield is the Editor of Hilborn Charity eNews.
+Ann Rosenfield is the former Editor of Hilborn Charity eNews.
 She once had a meeting cancelled after she had waited for the person for 10 minutes.
 That's when she learned the value of reminding someone the day before!